 Candle wick/shadow: The "wick," also known as the "shadow," represents the price range outside of the opening and closing prices during a specific time period.
 The wick consists of thin lines extending from the top and bottom of the candlestick's body.

 The upper wick extends from the top of the body to the highest price of that time period.
-It shows how high prices reached above the opening and closing prices while the lower wick extends from the bottom of the body to the lowest price of that time period.
+It shows how high the price rose above the opening and closing prices, while the lower wick extends from the bottom of the body to the lowest price during that time period.

 The wicks tell a story about price volatility and the battle between buyers and sellers during that time frame.
 Long wicks suggest a high level of indecision or conflict between buyers and sellers, while short wicks often mean there was less volatility.

 Bullish candlestick: A candlestick that closes higher than its opening price is typically colored green or white, depending on the chart's color scheme.
-This indicates a bullish period where buyers controlled the market, pushing prices up.
+This indicates a bullish period in which buyers controlled the market, pushing prices higher.
 The body of the candlestick, the fat shape between the opening and closing prices, is filled with this color, confirming the upward movement.

-Bearish candlestick: On the other hand, a candlestick that closes lower than its opening price is typically colored red or black.
+Bearish candlestick: A candlestick that closes lower than its opening price is typically colored red or black.
 This represents a bearish period where sellers were dominant, driving prices down.
 Same as the bullish candlestick, the body is filled with this color to highlight the downward trend.

-Without spending too much time reading market data, traders can see whether buyers or sellers were in control during the time frame represented by each candlestick, which can be crucial when they must make snap decisions.
+Traders can quickly see whether buyers or sellers controlled the period represented by each candlestick, which is crucial when making snap decisions.

 Emerging patterns: Candlestick patterns that haven’t yet formed but are in progress.